1. Introduction and Objectives

 ---|---|---|

-Software developers, architects and testers |
+Software developers, architects, and testers |

 Daniel Alberto Alonso Fernández |

-Collaborate effectively across all project stages, ensuring clean, maintainable code.
-Focus on scalability, performance, and integration with external systems.
-Conduct thorough testing and automation.
+Collaborate effectively throughout all stages of the project, ensuring clean and maintainable code.
+Focus on scalability, performance, and integration of external systems.
+Perform thorough and automated testing.
 Document and share design decisions and best practices. |

 Client |

-Expects a stable and attractive web solution that increases user engagement and provides an entertaining and interactive gaming experience. |
+Expect a stable and appealing web solution that increases user participation and provides an entertaining and interactive gaming experience. |

 |